PY44N/Lua-Obfuscator/README.md

 # Lua-Obfuscator

-A Lua Obfuscator made for Roblox, but should work on most Lua applications
+A Lua Obfuscator made for Roblox, but should work on most Lua applications.
+Uses [Ironbrew](https://github.com/Trollicus/ironbrew-2) under the hood.

 # **Notice**
 ### **This version of the obfuscator has been discontinued.
 A new version will be coming eventually.**